adammekki/AutoReceipt/README.md

 ## 🔒 Security & Privacy
 - No user data or receipts are uploaded or stored externally

+## 🛠️ Current Work in Progress

+The project is actively under development.
+Current focus areas include:

+1. **Complete Information Extraction & PDF Filling**
+   - Extending the AI extraction to cover **all fields in the university’s Reisekostenabrechnung form**, including outbound and return trips, accommodations, and miscellaneous expenses.
+   - Ensuring **accurate mapping** from extracted JSON to all PDF fields for fully automated form completion.

+2. **User Interface (UI) Development**
+   - Building a **user-friendly interface** that allows users to easily upload receipts (PDFs or images).
+   - Providing **real-time feedback** on extracted data and letting users review before generating the final PDF.
+   - Designing the UI to support both **desktop and web-based usage**, making the app accessible to a wide range of users.

+These improvements aim to make the app a **complete end-to-end solution** for academic travel expense reporting, minimizing manual effort and errors.

 ## 👩‍💻 Author
 Project by: [Adam Mekki]
 Goal: Automate and simplify academic travel reimbursement using AI and PDF automation.